Skip to main content

 Section 1 – Board Meetings (Regular)

 The Board shall hold a minimum of four (4) regular meetings per year.
 At least one regular meeting of the Board shall be held quarterly.
-Board members may choose to hold bimonthly meetings for a total of six meetings per year.
+Board members may choose to meet more frequently, not to exceed eight meetings per year.

 Section 2 – Board Meetings (Special)